jarpatus/docker-dovecot-rspamd/README.md

 ### passwd
 Create passwd file i.e. /config/users/user@example.com/passwd if you want to use mailbox for the user.
 This will create a new virtual user to Dovecot's password database with password read from the file.
 Password should be in format Dovecot understand, plain text but preferrably encrypted.

-To use plain text password use {PLAIN} prefix:
+To use plain text password use {PLAIN} prefix (but please use encrypted password instead just for good measure):
 ```
 {PLAIN}password
 ```